ska-sa/katversion/README.md

 Versioning
 ----------
-This function ensures that the version string complies with [PEP440] (http://legacy.python.org/dev/peps/pep-0440/).
+*katversion* generates a version string for your SCM package that complies with [PEP440] (http://legacy.python.org/dev/peps/pep-0440/).

 The format of our version string is: